Online Joint Replacement Class

 Adult Reconstruction, Hip and Knee Replacements

-Cavities and gum disease, as well as dental procedures and cleanings themselves, may increase your risk of an infection in your new hip or knee.
+Cavities and gum disease, as well as dental procedures and routine dental cleanings themselves, may increase your risk of an infection in your new hip or knee.
 Infections with hip and knee replacements in place are a serious issue that often require additional major surgery.

 Once you are cleared by your surgeon to go back to the dentist after your joint replacement surgery, you will be prescribed an antibiotic to take before dental procedures for 2 years after surgery.